 The first residence to occupy the western lot at the southern foot of Meeting Street was built in the late 18th century by Sen. Ralph Izard (1741-1804).
 For its design, Izard engaged James Hoban, generally believed to be the architect of America's first White House, which was burned in the War of 1812.
 Unfortunately, Izard's house here burned as well a few years later..

 Shortly thereafter, cotton factor George Robertson, a Scotsman with offices on Fitzsimons Wharf, built this grand three-story antebellum house on a high basement in the Italianate style popular in Charleston during the 1840s and '50s.
-It is constructed of Charleston's local grey brick laid in the Flemish bond style (though subsequent repairs made after the Earthquake of 1886 did not all maintain this style).
-A side-hall version of the Charleston single house plan boasting 12,000 square feet, it remains among the largest residences in the city's Old & Historic District and commands one of the most desirable views in Charleston overlooking White Point Gardens and the harbor beyond.
+It is constructed of locally made Charleston grey brick laid in the Flemish bond style (though subsequent repairs made after the Earthquake of 1886 did not always maintain this style).
+A side-hall version of the Charleston single house design boasting 12,000 square feet, it remains among the largest residences in the city's Old & Historic District and commands one of the most desirable views in Charleston overlooking White Point Gardens and the harbor beyond.

 Its primary entrance on Meeting Street features a pair of striking double doors.
 Though the door frames are original, the glazed glass panels and cast-iron lanterns on either side are later additions.
 These doors open to an entrance hall on the property's northern wall, notable for its massive proportions.
 A wide, sweeping staircase rises 22 steps to the second floor.
 The balustrade curves at its base to form a bold S-scrolled newel.
 Both the staircase and floor are of original heart pine, found in abundance in the Lowcountry.

-Another notable addition is the house's extended two-story bay, which over time began pulling away from the primary structure.
+Another notable addition is the house's extended two-story bay, which over time began pulling away from the primary structure and required extensive repairs.
 Its southern-facing piazzas are masked in brick on their eastern side on all three floors, creating a very balanced appearance from Meeting Street.

 South of the hall a pair of palatial rooms are joined en suite by a wide, arched opening and feature tall, wide windows which provide access to the piazza.
-The rooms' original decorations have been retained, including huge marble mantles in the arched Italianate style; wide moldings, cornices and baseboards; and ornate ceiling medallions indicative of the wealth generated by those involved in the cotton industry.
+The rooms' original interior fabric has been retained, including huge marble mantles in the arched Italianate style; wide moldings, cornices and baseboards; and ornate ceiling medallions indicative of the wealth generated by those involved in the cotton industry.